About The Irene-Amelia Forensic Analysis Results

 in the 1930s, whose obscured demise rendered her left-over identity available for Amelia's

 she married Guy Bolam, referring to the former Amelia Earhart as an 'international jet-setter'

 from that point on would not have been an off-the-mark description of her person.

 This is the reality

-of what became of Amelia Earhart when she was declared 'missing' after July 2nd, 1937, the day she
+of what became of Amelia Earhart after she was declared 'missing' on July 2nd, 1937, the day she was last

 here, when Amelia was last heard from (according to the official record) she was zooming through

 the sky in her plane and had given no indication of it having any mechanical trouble.
 The experts who built her plane at the